petergithub/notes/tech/javaNotes.md

 intrinsic locks are *reentrant*

 #### Chapter 2.
 Thread Safety

+##### 2.3.2.
+Reentrancy
+重入意味着获取锁操作的粒度是"线程",而不是"调用"
+Reentrancy means that locks are acquired on a per-thread rather than per-invocation basis.

+##### 2.4 Guarding State with Locks
 if synchronization is used to coordinate access to a variable, it is **needed everywhere that variable is accessed**.
 Further, when using locks to coordinate access to a variable, the same lock must be used wherever that variable is accessed.
 It is a common mistake to assume that synchronization needs to be used only when writing to shared variables; this is simply not true.
 (The reasons for this will become clearer in Section 3.1.)